man and woman doing business accounting

 In addition to extra investments by stockholders or owners during the year, stockholders’ equity rises based on net income earned.

 Consequently, it serves as a link between the balance sheet and income statement.
-Stockholders equity is decreased by dividends paid (or owner withdrawals), and the balance sheet reports the ending balance of stockholders’ equity.
-[Read our full article on how to create a stockholders' equity statement.]
+Dividends paid (or owner withdrawals) decrease stockholders' equity, and the balance sheet reports the ending balance of stockholders’ equity.

 Cash flow statement

-Investors appreciate this statement, since accrual-based net income does not fully provide this information.
+Investors will look for this statement in particular since accrual-based net income does not fully provide this information.

 “In addition to these four basic statements, you can and should include a document called notes to the financial statements, which expand upon and provide additional information and details on the amounts reported on the actual statements,” said Duron.